UniversalDevicesInc-PG3/udi-wirelesstag-poly/README.md

 #### TODO Before release
 - Test adding from scratch that TagManager .new works properly?
 - Add discover for TagManager node
 - Can't have Tag Names with spaces in them?
+Make it show the tag as error?
 - Restore nodes or re-disover on startup?
 - Query Tag's on startup
 - Add Query command for Tags